happypeter/LGCB/book/linux_for_me.md

 people, not because I have a lot of money or some position, but that I have my creativeness, and willing to share.

+## I love arts, writing... and I love people
+I was not born to love programming.
+Like many people, I love beautiful things, love write something occasionally to share ideas with people.
+By doing Linux, I should say I am quite satisfied on this point, I get a lot of chance to design some beautiful web pages, give speeches to help people and see their smiles...
+You will have a more balanced life in the world of Linux.

 ## Linux vs Windows?

 It is cool to become a Linux programmer, cause you have freedom.
+Without freedom, whoever can be happy?

-And In Microsoft world, it is not, I do not like the way they work.
+And In Microsoft world(and thus many of they fucking traditional big companies), it is not, I do not like the way they work.

 Check this:
 <http://www.catb.org/~esr/faqs/hacker-howto.html>